 “But we don’t know always how things were put together, and sometimes we can do it with photographs.
 You can have the same outfit on 10 people and it will look completely different each time, and mean something different each time.”

-of around 100 pieces from Guinness’ personal collection is opening at the Fashion Institute of Technology in September and is co-curated by Guinness and Valerie Steele, director and chief curator of The Museum at FIT.
+An exhibition of around 100 pieces from Guinness’ personal collection is opening at the Fashion Institute of Technology in September and is co-curated by Guinness and Valerie Steele, director and chief curator of The Museum at FIT.

 Guinness explained: “At FIT I think the only way to show it is to dress myself, then dress the mannequin.
 I think that’s the only way I can go about it.
 Because otherwise, it doesn’t mean anything.
 It’s quite daunting really.”